mdfarragher/CLA/SetupDatasets/README.md

-# Assignment: Create the California Housing dataset
+# Assignment: Set up the California Housing dataset

 In this assignment you're going to load a dataset with the prices of houses in California into Azure.
 The data is not ready for training yet and needs a bit of preprocessing.